IstatCooperation/SDGs/README.md

 ```
 The files above manage also a secondary language in PxWeb.
 You can found the arabic as primary language and the english as secondary.

+## Acknowledgement

+The first release the software has been developed in the framework of the project in Palestine "Monitoring of Sustainable Development Goals Indicators" funded by AICS

 ## License
 `SDGs WA` and `MDT2PxWeb` are EUPL-licensed